-An ACT test score of at least 25, or
+An ACT score of at least 23, or

-Plan on attending an accredited college, university, or one of the U.S. military academies for undergraduate studies in calendar year 2018.
-AREA scholarships are not awarded for participation in non-academic and certificate programs.
+Plan on attending an accredited college, university, community college/ technical school, or one of the U.S. military academies for undergraduate studies in calendar year 2023.

 Scholarship amounts can be used to offset costs for academic related expenditures only.
 Such expenditures include tuition, fees, books, computers and software, and other expenses.
 The money cannot be used for personal expenses, housing or transportation.
 Any balance left at the end of the term may be carried over and used to offset similar expenses during subsequent terms.

 Scholarship Committee Responsibilities:

 The Scholarship Committee consists of six members who are responsible for: